-Christie requires that the display wall is secured with either anchor bolts or tie backs.
+Christie requires that both anchor bolts and tie backs are used to support the display wall.
 See Secure the pedestal with anchor bolts on page 14.

 Every column of cubes requires one tie back.
 Each tie back must be capable of withstanding a pullout force of 500 lbs.